2019 Doctoral Jubilee – Perfect Weather and Perfect Atmosphere

-It has now become a long-established tradition for RWTH Aachen University to honor its current and former graduates with a special day of celebration on Aachen’s CHIO grounds every September.
+It has now become a long-established tradition for RWTH Aachen University to honor its current and former graduates with a special celebration on Aachen’s CHIO grounds every September.
 And it was no different this year – the University invited all new graduates as well as silver and golden jubilarians to celebrate their achievement and time at RWTH together on September 14.

 Doctoral Jubilee 2019